dstl/nifi-processors/machinetranslation/README.md

 in the top level directory.
 The resultant NAR file will be saved in `machinetranslation-nar/target`.

-Due to the version of Surefire used by NiFi, an older version of Java is required to build the processor.
-Building has been successfully tested on OpenJDK 8, but is known to fail on OpenJDK 10.

 ## Configuration

 To configure the processor, you must set the `Connector` property to the fully qualified name of the Java connector,